T4910/social-inbox-backend/README.md

 ## Additional Notes

-- For Google OAuth, set up credentials in your Google Cloud Console and update your `.env` files accordingly.
+- For Google OAuth, set up credentials in your Google Cloud Console and update your `.env` & `dev.vars` files accordingly.
-- See `tasks.txt` for ongoing development tasks and roadmap.
 - For more details on architecture, see the code comments and documentation in each folder.

 ---